Voarex/CentOS-Enterprise-Linux-7-System-Administration-Essentials/README.md

 ## Demo some basic tools <a name="demo-tools"></a>

- *In this demonstration you will need to have an open lab, and some basic knowledge of system administration.
+ * In this demonstration you will need to have an open lab, and some basic knowledge of system administration.
 If you do not have a lab created, that's okay just continue to [Creating a lab](#lab-creation) portion of this repository.
-You can then continue on with the demo after if you'd like, or you can just jump right into the rest of the repo.*
+You can then continue on with the demo after if you'd like, or you can just jump right into the rest of the repo.

- I will begin by showing some simple commands that you can use as well as some different types of languages.
+ * I will begin by showing some simple commands that you can use as well as some different types of *languages*.

  1. By entering ```cat /etc/system-release``` on the CLI, you will see we are using CentOS Linux 7.9.2009.
 (Core) on the current system.
 The command ```cat``` is to display a file's contents.